tudinfse/linux-sgx-driver/documentation/paging.md

 3. Find (isolate) a set of pages in this enclave which were least recently used

 Note that this strategy uses a simple LRU policy at each step.
-For steps 1 and 2, the TGID contexts and enclaves are simply moved to the tail, i.e., there is a simple round-robin policy.
+For steps 1 and 2, the TGID contexts and enclaves are simply moved to the tail of the list, i.e., there is a simple round-robin policy.
 For step 3, all enclave pages benefit from the PTE's Access (A) bit automatically updated by hardware, and thus implement a true LRU policy.

 ## Paging Crypto MetaData (PCMD)